Infra

 We build autonomous agents that reason over distributed, high-stakes data (Bio & Finance) without ever centralizing it.
 We replace trust with cryptography and replace correlation with causal/structural reasoning.

-If you are interested in any of this project, please don’t feel free to contact me. :)
+If you are interested in any of this project, please feel free to contact me. :)

 Infrastructure